 Ontario uses the Succession Law Reform Act to distribute your estate if you die without a will.
 This is typically the order of distribution:

-- If you have a surviving spouse but no children, the spouse gets your entire estate.
+• If you have a surviving spouse but no children, the spouse will get your entire estate.

-- If you have a spouse and children, the spouse will get the first $200,000 and the remainder will be divided equally between the children and spouse.
+• If you have a spouse and one child, the spouse will get one-half of the residue.

-- If you don’t have a spouse but have children, your estate is divided equally between your children.
-If any of your children have died, their children (your grandchildren) get their share.
+• If you don’t have a spouse but have children, your estate will be divided equally between your children.
+If any of your children have died, their children (your grandchildren) will get their share.

-- If you don’t have a spouse, children or grandchildren, your estate is divided equally between your parents.
-If only one is alive, they get your entire estate.
+• If you don’t have a spouse, children or grandchildren, your estate will be divided equally between your parents.
+If only one is alive, they will get your entire estate.

-- If you don’t have surviving parents, your siblings will get your estate.
-If they’re not surviving either, their children (your nieces and nephews) get their share.
+• If you don’t have surviving parents, your siblings will get your estate.
+If they’re not surviving either, their children (your nieces and nephews) will get their share.

 Learn more about legal wills in Ontario →